m3terDocumentation

 To add and manage Permission Policies for a User:

-2. Select the NAME text of the User whose Permission Policies you want to manage.
-The User Details page opens.
+2. Select the Name text of the User whose Permission Policies you want to manage.
+The User details page opens.

-4. In the Add Permission Policy drop-down list, select the Permission Policy and select the Add Permission Policy.
-You are returned to the User Details page and the selected Permission Policy shows in the Permission Policies list for the User.
+4. Select the Permission Policies you want to add to the User and then select Confirm.
+The dialog closes and you are returned to the User details page and the selected Permission Policy shows in the Permission policies list for the User.

-6. Select Yes to confirm the Permission Policy deletion.
+6. Select Yes to confirm the deletion.

 Editing User Profile